brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std

 ::: addu
-[15pre]{.pnum} If a class `C` is defined in a translation unit as a result of a call to a specialization of `std::meta::define_aggregate` and another translation unit contains a definition of `C` that is not a result of calling the same specialization with the same function arguments, the program is ill-formed; a diagnostic is required only if `C` is attached to a named module and a prior definition is reachable at the point where a later definition occurs.
+[15pre]{.pnum} If a class `C` is defined in a translation unit as the side effect of a call `std::meta::define_aggregate(c1, r1)` ([meta.reflection.define.aggregate]) and another translation unit contains a definition of `C` that is not the side effect of a call `std::meta::define_aggregate(c2, r2)` where `std::ranges::equal(r1, r2)` is `true`, the program is ill-formed; a diagnostic is required only if `C` is attached to a named module and a prior definition is reachable at the point where a later definition occurs.
 :::